 Top Attic Fans | Buying Guide

-Most people have no idea what an attic fan is or what it does.
-To make things clear, an attic fan is not simply a fan that you plug into a wall outlet and place in your attic like would any other room or space in your house.
-Attic fans, also known as whole-house fans, are attached to the floor of your attic and are designed to cool your attic and home using the outside air.
+An attic fan is not simply a fan that you plug into a wall outlet and place in your attic.
+Instead, attic fans, also known as whole-house fans, are attached to the floor of your attic and are designed to cool both your attic and main building using outside air.

-There are many benefits to having an attic fan installed in your home.
-However, choosing the most suitable attic fan for your home is crucial if you want to save money and cool your home during warm days and nights without having to run your AC.
-To help you decide, here’s a list of the best six attic fans on the market today.
+There are many benefits to having an attic fan installed indoors.
+However, choosing the most suitable attic fan for your home or business is crucial if you want to save money and cool your home during warm days and nights without having to run your AC.
+To help you decide, here’s a list of the top attic fans on the market today.

 Attic fans can use 700 to 1000 watts of electricity.
 All things considered, that’s not a huge amount of energy, but it can add up over time.
 The Solar Attic Fan - Florida Rated by Natural Light is a 36-watt solar-powered attic fan that can be mounted on asphalt or fiberglass-asphalt shingled roofs.